15 '90s Computer Games That Made Learning Unbelievably Fun

 10. Reader Rabbit

-Mixed-Up Mother Goose may not have had a ton of replay value — once you’d sorted out all the nursery rhymes and put them back in order, your work there was done — but the world was so delightful that I played it over and over again as a small child.
-Released by Sierra in 1987 (with a handful of remakes throughout the ‘90s), it was a point-and click adventure game that encourage problem-solving; it also gets bonus points for having tons of diverse avatar options.
+Mixed-Up Mother Goose didn't have a ton of replay value; the point was to sort out all of the nursery rhymes that had gotten "mixed up" and put them back in order, so after you did that once, your work there was done.
+However, the world in which the game existed was so delightful that I played it over and over again as a small child.
+Released by Sierra in 1987, with a handful of remakes appearing at regular intervals throughout the ‘90s, it was a point-and click adventure game that encourage problem-solving; it also gets bonus points for having tons of relatively diverse avatar options — something which was even rarer back then than it is now.
+(And, y'know, it's still a problem decades later, so that's... really saying something.)

 I’ll be honest: I actually have no recollection of playing 1990’s Treasure Mountain, Treasure Cove, or any of the other Treasure titles in this series.
 Many other people seem to remember these games fondly, though, so I think they deserve an inclusion here.
-Like many educational games, Treasure Mountain seems to have involved solving riddles that will lead you to the key to unlock each successive level; you also collect treasure as you go, returning it to the chest at the top of the titular mountain once you get there.
+Like many educational games, 1990's Treasure Mountain — a creation of The Learning Company, like the Reader Rabbit series — involved solving riddles that led you to keys that unlocked each successive level.
+You also collected treasure as you went, returning it to the chest at the top of the titular mountain once you got there.
 A prize was awarded for depositing the treasure back into the chest.

 13. The Dr. Brain Series

-Admittedly I never played the fourth game in the series, and I wasn’t a big fan of the third — but the first two?
+Admittedly, I never played the fourth game in Sierra On-Line's long-running Dr. Brain series, and I wasn’t a big fan of the third — but the first two?
 Classic.
 The Castle of Dr. Brain , released in 1991, and the follow-up, 1992’s The Island of Dr. Brain , were a step up from a lot of the other puzzle-solving games out there; they were geared towards slightly older kids, so there was more to each puzzle than simply picking a matching shape or selecting the next number in a sequence.
 We’re talking intense logic puzzles that might stump even some adults.
-Heck.
-And yes.

 Like Scooter’s Magic Castle, 1993’s Eagle Eye Mysteries and 1994’s Eagle Eyes Mysteries in London came to us courtesy of the now sadly defunct EA* Kids division of Electronic Arts.
-Unlike Scooter’s Magic Castle, though, they were meant for an older crowd The games followed siblings Jake and Jennifer Eagle as they solved mysteries throughout first their hometown, then in London, not unlike a modernized, digital version of Encyclopedia Brown.
-If you were a pint-sized fan of whodunnits, this was the game for you — and it helped you learn how to piece together different pieces of information until a complete picture emerged.
+Unlike Scooter’s Magic Castle, though, they were meant for an older crowd.
+The games followed siblings Jake and Jennifer Eagle as they solved mysteries throughout first their hometown, then in London not — unlike a modernized, digital version of Encyclopedia Brown.
+If you were a pint-sized fan of whodunnits, this was the game for you; it helped you learn how to piece together different pieces of information until a complete picture emerged.
 A valuable skill to have, I feel.

 15. Oregon Trail